 The Equity Matters Seminar Series introduces women business owners and emerging/aspiring entrepreneurs to the sources and uses of capital to launch and grow businesses.
 Drawing on the expertise of successful entrepreneurs, lenders, and investors, the program provides attendees with actionable information about the various sources of capital, what lenders and investors look for, and the resources available in the community to assist their businesses as it searches for the most appropriate source of capital.
 The agenda also includes a mini-workshop on financial projections and a special fast pitch panel session, which yields constructive and informative criticism.

-Equity Matters: Washington, DC will take place on Friday, September 24 in Duques Hall on the campus of the George Washington University.
+Equity Matters: Washington, DC took place on Friday, September 24 in Duques Hall on the campus of the George Washington University.

 An overview of the market and the various capital options available to growth businesses